 The form of consideration offered for convertible securities may comprise cash, shares, other securities, or a mixture of each.

-From a takeover defence perspective, a bidder will need to give much more thought to its processes in acquiring a Target with multiple classes of convertible securities on issue.
+From a takeover defence perspective, a bidder will need to give much more thought to its processes in acquiring a target with multiple classes of convertible securities on issue.
 While even the most complicated capital structure can be overcome by a sufficiently motivated bidder, from a takeover defence perspective, there may be something to be said for maintaining a structure that causes a bidder to pause and think carefully before launching their approach.

 In the next part of this series, we will consider restrictions placed on target companies in their use of defensive tactics and the concept of “frustrating actions”.

-Don't miss the next part of the Australian Takeover Defence series where we will consider the approaches that may be made by a bidder.
-Subscribe to our Corporate Advisory and Governance mailing list here.
+Don't miss the next part of the Australian Takeover Defence series – subscribe to our Corporate Advisory and Governance mailing list here.